tucats/ego/SERVER.md

 # Ego Web Server <a name="intro"></a>

 This documents using the _Ego_ web server capability.
-You can start Ego as a REST server, with a specified port on which to listen for input (the default is 8080).
+You can start Ego as a REST server with a specified port on which to listen for input (the default is 8080).
 Web service requests are handled by the server for administrative functions like logging in or managing user credentials, and by _Ego_ programs for other service functions that